nadinespy/nadinespy.github.io/_posts/2023-07-01-collaborative-research-software-engineering.md

 ## Acknowledgments
 I am grateful to [Matthew Bluteau](https://www.software.ac.uk/about/fellows/matthew-bluteau) as well as [Iain Barrass](https://www.software.ac.uk/about/fellows/iain-barrass) who kindly gave me some feedback on the tutorial.

+I want to thank [Masami Yamaguchi](https://www.linkedin.com/in/masami-yamaguchi-93678558/) for giving input on organizational matters.

 I am also grateful to the [Software Sustainability Institute](https://www.software.ac.uk/) which supports this tutorial via my Fellowship.

+Finally, I am very grateful to [Rousslan Dossa](https://dosssman.github.io/) who contributes his skills and expertise by co-instructing the tutorial, and giving valuable input on its content.
+I am very grateful for the time that he is willing to dedicate to this event, thereby supporting the adoption of best practices in research software engineering. 🙏🌺